lop-Louis/northbook/docs/start-here/find.md

 1. Search again using the owner or the keyword in the page’s “tone” or “narrative” fields (e.g., `stale`, `accessibility`).
 2. Skim the sidebar—groups mirror the governance taxonomy (Start, Guides, Runbooks, Contributor Kit, Fast support).
 3. Still lost?
 [Open a “Question” issue](https://github.com/lop-louis/northbook/issues/new?labels=kl,question&title=%5BQuestion%5D%20Wayfinding&body=Page:%20https://northbook.guide/start-here/find) with what you tried.
 We patch wayfinding gaps in the next release.

+## Related references

+- [Start overview](./index.md) — When you need the full onboarding story.
+- [Quick-Run check](../ops/quick-run.md) — The hygiene run linked all over this page.
+- [Wayfinding shortcuts table source](../playbook/) — Keep the canonical index synced if you add new guides.